CORE RESEARCH TEAM

 Ben Spatz (Project Leader) is Senior Lecturer in Drama, Theatre and Performance at the University of Huddersfield; Arts & Humanities Research Council Leadership Fellow (2016-2018); and author of What a Body Can Do: Technique as Knowledge, Practice as Research (Routledge 2015).
 They convene the Embodied Research Working Group within the International Federation for Theatre Research and edits the Journal of Embodied Research, a peer-reviewed video journal that launched in 2017 from Open Library of Humanities.
 Recent invited talks and workshops include ‘What is a song?’
 (The British Library), ‘Beyond Performer Training’ (University of Kent), ‘An Epistemic Context for Martial Arts’ (University of Cardiff), ‘Decolonizing Song-Action: A Laboratory Report’ (Maynooth University), ‘Re-Reading Grotowski in the Anthropocene’ (University of the Arts Helsinki), and ‘Future Documents: Video Epistemology and Embodied Research’ (University of Manchester).

-Nazlıhan Eda Erçin (Research Assistant) is a theatre/performance artist, social researcher and educator, teaching Physical Auto [Biographical] Performance at the University of Exeter.
+Nazlıhan Eda Erçin (Researcher) is a theatre/performance artist, social researcher and educator, teaching Physical Auto [Biographical] Performance at the University of Exeter.
 She holds a BA degree in Sociology with a Minor in Political Science from Middle East Technical University (Ankara, Turkey), an MA degree in Performance Studies from Southern Illinois University Carbondale (USA) as a Fulbright Alumni, and is currently a PhD candidate in Performance Practice at the University of Exeter (UK) funded by College of Humanities International Studentship.
 She has worked with critically acclaimed contemporary theatre ensembles in and outside of Turkey including ODTU Oyuncuları / METU Players, Ankara Sanat Tiyatrosu / Ankara Art Theatre, Cornerstone Theater Company (LA) and Double Edge Theatre (Massachusetts).
 Her current practice as research, which lies at the intersection of gender, performance studies, auto-ethnography and physical theatre, looks at the notion of virginity as a daily female intercorporeal performance with a focus on contemporary Turkey.

-Agnieszka Mendel (Research Assistant) is a singer, actress, ethnologist, voice and theatre teacher.
+Agnieszka Mendel (Researcher) is a singer, actress, ethnologist, voice and theatre teacher.
 She is fascinated by the possibilities of the human voice and uses songs from many cultures to search for vocal techniques and emotionality.
 She has trained in Hindustani Vocal Music at Shriram Bharatiya Kala Kendra in New Delhi and at the Natural Voice Perfection Institute.
 For 15 years she was closely associated with the Gardzienice Centre for Theatre Practices in Poland where she played leading roles in the performances Metamorphosis, Elektra, Ifigenia in A…, Ifigenia in T…, and Pythian Oratorio, and conducted many workshop sessions for actors and singers from around the world.
 Poet and composer, co-author and performer of her own music and theater projects, she is the beneficiary of several artistic scholarships and awards for achievements in the arts and the protection and promotion of cultural goods.

 ADDITIONAL RESEARCH TEAM MEMBERS